withintech/withintech.github.io/_posts/2015-11-26-scaling-heroku-with-php.md

 ---
 title: scaling heroku with php
 updated: 2015-11-26
-tags: scaling,heroku,php,database with php heroku,apache,nginx
+tags: scaling,heroku,php,database with php heroku,apache,nginx,dyno's,mysql ,with heroku
 ---

 >Note: make sure that you visited my pervious tutorial of deploying php project to heroku